Military police: Israel

 The Military Police Corps (Kheil HaMishtara HaTzva'it), Mem Tzadeh for short, is the military police/provost of the Israel Defense Forces.
 It is responsible for investigating crimes committed by soldiers, traffic enforcement among military traffic, arresting soldiers suspected of criminal offenses, assisting officers in enforcing discipline, locating deserters, guarding military prisons, and helping man checkpoints.
 In times of emergency, enemy detainees are held and sorted by the military police.
 It is a brigade-sized force commanded by a brigadier general.

 The corps has very little civilian jurisdiction and for that reason works in conjunction with the Israel Police when civilians are involved.
 The Israel Border Police, a branch of the civilian police force, is Israel's gendarmerie equivalent.

 The civilian police and military police share a computer database.
 Suspects apprehended by the civilian police on a civilian charge and wearing civilian clothes turning out to be a deserting or AWOL soldier are turned over to the Military Police.

 Japan

-During World War II, the Kenpeitai were the military police of the Imperial Japanese Army and the Tokkeitai were the military police of the Imperial Japanese Navy.
+During World War II, the Kempeitai were the military police of the Imperial Japanese Army and the Tokkeitai were the military police of the Imperial Japanese Navy.
 They also performed intelligence and secret police functions and were active in Japan and its occupied territories.

 Today's Japan Self-Defense Forces maintain military police units called the Keimutai (警務隊), with its personnel called Keimukan (警務官).